nc-gp/sakura/README.md

 * Make Pull Requests: If you have made changes to the code that you would like to share, consider making a pull request.
 We welcome all contributions and will review your changes as soon as possible.
 * Report Issues: If you encounter any issues or bugs while using Sakura, please report them on our [GitHub repository](https://github.com/rbl-dot/sakura/issues).
 We rely on user feedback to improve the quality and performance of the software.
-* Donate: If you appreciate Sakura and want to support our development efforts, consider making a donation.
-Your contributions will help us cover server costs, pay developers, and improve the software.

 ## License